mbsbahru/mbsbahru.github.io/projects/path_planning.md

 ---
-title: Visual Path Planning for Underwater Manipulation
+title: Visual Path Planning for Underwater Manipulation (2024)
 ---

-## Visual Path Planning for Underwater Manipulation (2024)

 As part of the self-directed class final project for [ROB572 - Marine Robotics](https://www.umich.edu/), at the University of Michigan.